Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: An extension of Taubes' Gromov invariant to dimension

 form a finite set. \item Let $t_n\to t$ in $[-1,1]$ be a convergent sequence and suppose $\Sigma'_n\subset X$ is a sequence of embedded $\gamma(t_n)$-curves of genus $h$ in class $2A$ which converge to a $\gamma(t)$-holomorphic stable map $\varphi:\Sigma'\to\Sigma\subset X$ in the Gromov topology with $\Sigma$ being an embedded $\gamma(t)$-curve of genus $g$ in class $2A/d$ for some $d\in\{1,2\}$ and $(\Sigma',\varphi)\in\overline\clM_h(\Sigma,d)$.

 Then, $\Sigma'$ is necessarily smooth.
 If $d=1$, then $\varphi$ is an isomorphism.
 If $d=2$, then the operator $D^N_{\Sigma,\gamma(t)}$ is an isomorphism and we have

-\end{enumerate} \end{Lemma} \begin{proof} The key ingredients of the proof are Theorem \ref{compactness-result} and Remark \ref{compactness-remark}(b). \begin{enumerate}[(i)] \item Since $\gamma\in\clB'$, it follows that this set is discrete.
+\end{enumerate} \end{Lemma} \begin{proof} The key ingredients of the proof are Theorem \ref{compactness-result} and Remark \ref{compactness-remark}(b). \begin{enumerate}[(i)] \item Since $\gamma\in\clB'$, it follows that the set \eqref{eqn:discrete-set} is discrete.
 It will therefore suffice to prove compactness.
 To this end, suppose that $(t_n,\Sigma_n,\varphi_n:\Sigma'_n\to\Sigma_n)$ is a sequence of points in this set with $t_n\to t$.
-By Remark \ref{compactness-remark}(b), the sequence $\Sigma_n$ has, after passing to a subsequence, a Gromov limit $\Sigma$ which is an embedded $\gamma(t)$-curve of the same genus $g$.
-Now, by identifying the normal bundles $N_{\Sigma_n}\to\Sigma_n$ for $n\gg 1$ with the fixed smooth vector bundle on $N_\Sigma\to\Sigma$, we can repeat the argument of Lemma \ref{compactness-for-double-cover-op} to conclude (the condition $\gamma\in\clB'\cap\clB^*$ is the analogue of the $2$-pre-rigidity condition used in that proof). \item First, suppose $\Sigma$ itself is of class $2A$.
+As observed at the beginning of \textsection\ref{Gr-invariance-proof}, the sequence $\Sigma_n$ has (after passing to a subsequence) a Gromov limit $\Sigma$ which is either an embedded $\gamma(t)$-curve of the same genus $g$ or an embedded $\gamma(t)$-curve of lower genus with ghost components attached.
+By Remark \ref{compactness-remark}(b), the latter situation is impossible.
+Now, by identifying the normal bundles $N_{\Sigma_n}\to\Sigma_n$ for $n\gg 1$ with the fixed smooth vector bundle $N_\Sigma\to\Sigma$, we can repeat the argument of Lemma \ref{compactness-for-double-cover-op} to conclude the proof (the condition $\gamma\in\clB'\cap\clB^*$ is the analogue of the $2$-pre-rigidity condition used in that proof). \item First, suppose $\Sigma$ itself is of class $2A$.
 Then, Remark \ref{compactness-remark}(b) shows that $d=1$, $\varphi$ is an isomorphism and, in particular, that $\Sigma'$ is smooth.
 For the remainder suppose that $\Sigma$ is of class $A$ and $d = 2$.
 Theorem \ref{compactness-result} now yields a section $s\in\ker\varphi^*D^N_{\Sigma,\gamma(t)}$ which is not pulled back from $\Sigma$.
 Let $\hat s:\Sigma'\to N_\Sigma$ be the associated $J_{D^N_{\Sigma,\gamma(t)}}$-holomorphic map.